zhanglixiang779/dagger-multi-module/README.md

 # dagger-multi-module
-This shows standard Dagger setup in multi-mudule application.
+This shows standard Dagger setup in multi-module application.